How Does Wintertime Snow And Ice Affect Someone’s Case?

 Is it Harder for Elderly People, Older People, and Children to Recover Money and Damages from a Slip and Fall Injury?

 This is a good question because many people are under a misconception.
 Remember, the law is there to protect everybody.
-Because many people are senior citizens, are older than others, or have some preexisting physical condition which puts them at greater risk for falling, there is a provision in the law that takes these elements into account.
+Because many people are senior citizens, are much older than others, or have some preexisting physical condition which puts them at greater risk for falling, there is a provision in the law that takes these situations into account.
 Therefore, merely because someone has a disability or is more fragile does not give a defendant who is being sued or a negligent landlord some benefit or advantage because a plaintiff is older or disabled.
-This is because someone who is fragile or disabled is not to be judged similar to a person who is under the same disability.
+This is because someone who is fragile or disabled is only to be judged similar to a person who is under the same disability.
 Likewise if a child is involved in an accident you can’t judge him as an adult would be judged under the circumstances.

 Imagine if there was a car accident and a car hit a truck carrying eggs.
 The negligent driver who caused the accident cannot come into court and say it was not his fault that all the eggs broke and the truck driver lost all his egg money because they were eggs and they were fragile.
 The court would never accept this argument.
 It doesn’t matter what’s in the back of the truck.
 Whatever damage occurred must be dealt with.

 If somebody had a bad hip initially and he or she slipped and fell due to a landlord or store owner’s negligence which caused further damage and injury with an increase in pain and suffering, the wrongdoer cannot come into court and avoid paying money damages claiming he is not responsible because the person was already damaged goods.

 What Would You Tell a Person Who Wants to Go Directly to the Insurance Company to Receive Payment for His Slip and Fall Accident?